JonathanALTEN/grphx/README.md

 ```

 # Documentation
 Comprehensive documentation for `GrphX` is available in the documentation directory.
-It includes detailed explanations of the library's features, usage examples, and API reference.

 # Tests
 To run all tests for the `GrphX` library; first build the project, then execute the `run_tests.ps1` script located in the script folder.
 This script will automatically execute all test cases and provide the test results.